 By Mary Spremulli

-Mary Spremulli, MA,CCC-SLP is owner of Voice Aerobics, a private practice located in Punta Gorda offering evaluation and treatment for adults with speech, voice and swallowing problems.
-To schedule an appointment and to learn more visit voiceaerobicsdvd.com or call 941-204-1515.
+Mary Spremulli, MA,CCC-SLP is owner of Voice Aerobics, LLC a private practice located in Punta Gorda, offering speech, voice and swallowing treatment to adults.
+For more information or to schedule an appointment, call 941-204-1515 email email@example.com or visit www.voiceaerobicsdvd.com.